American Legion Auxiliary Empire Girls State

 In November, the ALA

-helps cook turkeys for the Community Thanksgiving dinner held at St. Joseph's Church, on Thanksgiving day.
-The Auxiliary works with many community hands that help make this dinner possible.
-It is
+sometimes helps cook a turkey(s) for the Community Thanksgiving dinner held at St. Joseph's Church, on Thanksgiving day.
+This dinner is

 organized by the Church and the Church Women United (CWU) of Oxford and is served from 12-noon to 1 p.m.